rism-ch/verovio-tutorial/README.md

-# verovio-tutorial
+# Verovio tutorial

-A set of tutorials for the JavaScript toolkit of Verovio
+This repository contains the files for the tutorial for the JavaScript toolkit of [Verovio](http://www.verovio.org).
+See the [tutorial page](http://www.verovio.org/tutorial.xhtml) for more information.